Topeka Healthy Events Calendar

 VIP LUNCHEON FOR SENIORS – Every Wed., 10:45 bible study and meal at Noon, Topeka Church of the Brethren, 3201 NW Rochester Rd.
 (1 mile north of Dillon’s North).
 FREE lunch with Christian fellowship, devotions & entertainment provided by Topeka North Outreach, Free will donations accepted.
 For info: 785-224-8803 or vip@topekanorthoutreach.org

-OPERATION BACKPACK – 1st Thurs., 6pm, Indian Creek Elementary, 4303 NE Indian Creek Rd.
+OPERATION BACKPACK – 1st Thur., 6pm, Indian Creek Elementary, 4303 NE Indian Creek Rd.
 Volunteers gather to assemble Weekend Snack Sacks for low-income students.
-No meeting in July and August.
 Sponsored by Topeka North Outreach.
 For info: 286-1370.

 TOPEKA AREA BRAIN INJURY SUPPORT GROUP – Third Thur. every month, 6-7:30pm, Kansas Rehabilitation Hospital, 1504 SW 8th Ave. , employee cafeteria on 1st floor.
 All survivors, family, & friends welcome.
 Call Faye Miller: 207-2606 or Randy Williams: 232-8553